Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

 For many task designers, consent forms and opt-out prompts served as key mechanisms for risk disclosure—offering workers the ability to make informed choices about participation before or during exposure to sensitive content.
 These moments were framed as ethical checkpoints rather than mere procedural steps, giving workers more control over their engagement.
 For example, P7 described a pre-task consent process in which workers were asked explicitly whether they wished to proceed: \textit{``If you answer yes, you move forward to the task itself.
 If you answer no, you'll be disqualified from this particular study, and can choose to withdraw without any penalty.''} Similarly, P5 described a mid-task opt-out option: \textit{``We are at this stage [of the task].
 If you want to still continue, or you want to step off... the study will end there [if not], and you may continue.''}

-Other designers built risk disclosures into the task interface itself, embedding cues such as example content, opt-out reminders, or reassurance that workers could exit at any time.
+Rather than use existing platform features, other designers built customized risk disclosures into the task interface itself, embedding cues such as example content, opt-out reminders, or reassurance that workers could exit at any time.
 These mid-task signals were intended to minimize harm in real time.
-For instance, P22 stated that they would \textit{``specify to workers that if they quit the task in the middle, it doesn’t affect them negatively... they can leave at any time.''} However, they also clarified that early exit would mean forfeiting compensation, revealing tensions between ethical flexibility and task completion incentives.
-Not all task designers implemented such supports.
+For instance, P22 stated that they would \textit{``specify to workers that if they quit the task in the middle, it doesn’t affect them negatively... they can leave at any time.''} However, they also clarified that early exit would mean forfeiting compensation, revealing ethical tensions between task exit flexibility and task completion incentives.
+Not all task designers implemented such support.
 Many did not mention structured mechanisms for checking in on worker well-being during the task or offering ways to exit gracefully.
-Ultimately, these consent and workflow-based strategies reflect a broader orientation toward disclosure as an ongoing ethical process—one that extends beyond the start of the task, though its execution varied widely across designers.
+Ultimately, these consent and workflow-based strategies reflect a broader orientation toward disclosure as an ongoing ethical process that extends beyond the start of the task influenced by task designers' individual judgments as well as platform affordances.